AlextheYounga/us-federal-code/usc/title-2-the-congress/chapter-5-library-of-congress/sec-162b.md

 (1) This subsection shall apply to any individual who—

-(A) is employed by the Library of Congress Child Development Center (known as the “Little Scholars Child Development Center”, in this section referred to as the “Center”) established under section 205(g)(1) of the Legislative Branch Appropriations Act, 1991; and
+(A) is employed by the Library of Congress Child Development Center (known as the "Little Scholars Child Development Center", in this section referred to as the "Center") established under section 205(g)(1) of the Legislative Branch Appropriations Act, 1991; and

 (B) makes an election to be covered by this subsection with the Librarian of Congress, not later than the later of—